pltu06/NBA-R/README.md

 # NBA-R
 Analyzing NBA data using R. This is my first data science project in R.
+This project started on November 7, 2021 and was started by Patrick Tu.